inmcm/kravatte/Readme.md

 ## Kravatte-SIV
-Kravatte-SIV mode is a method of authenticated encryption with asscociated metadata (AEAD) that allows for encrypting a provided plaintest with a secret shared key and an arbitrary metadata value.
+Kravatte-SIV mode is a method of authenticated encryption with associated metadata (AEAD) that allows for encrypting a provided plaintest with a secret shared key and an arbitrary metadata value.
 Encryption generates an equal length ciphertext and fixed length tag that can be used to validate the plaintext at decryption.
 Metadata values can be shared for different key/message combinations with understanding that the more a value is used, the greater the chance of a tag collision.
 ### Encrypt
 ``` python
 >>> from kravatte import siv_wrap, siv_unwrap